Combine the beautiful Lares trek with the two-day Inca Trail hike to Machu Picchu.

 Enquire about booking

-Camping with dining tent and toilet tent, plus simple guest house in Ollantaytambo and Aguas Calientes.
+One night camping with dining tent and toilet tent, simple guest house in Huacawasi and hotels in Ollantaytambo and Aguas Calientes.

 All guides are certified, bilingual, English-speaking guides who have worked with us for many years.